dainank/grokking-algorithms/SUMMARIES.md

 - The values in the cells are usually what you’re trying to optimize.
 - Each cell is a subproblem, so think about how you can divide your problem into subproblems.
 - There’s no single formula for calculating a dynamic-programming solution.

+# Chapter 10 - K-Nearest Neighbors
+- KNN is used for classification and regression and involves looking at the k-nearest neighbors.
+- Classification = categorization into a group.
+- Regression = predicting a response (like a number).
+- Feature extraction means converting an item (like a fruit or a user) into a list of numbers that can be compared.
+- Picking good features is an important part of a successful KNN algorithm.